What are Life Skills?

 In our Primary Plus classes, students complete tasks every five weeks which require organisation and team work.
 The topics of our Primary Plus materials are also geared towards real-world skills, such as what to do in an emergency, how to follow basic instructions, or developing empathy.
 These skills are motivating for the students, meaning that they are more engaged in the lesson and ultimately learn more English.

 All of our students are required to use the life skill of perseverance to achieve goals which are challenging and motivating.
-Learning a language to a high level is long and difficult task, and our teachers help students to break this up into manageable chunks through the use of objectives for every lesson, termly progress reports, and regular reflection on their progress.
+Learning a language to a high level is a long and difficult task, and our teachers help students to break this up into manageable chunks through the use of objectives for every lesson, termly progress reports, and regular reflection on their progress.